Codeception/Codeception/docs/03-AcceptanceTests.md

 There could be no information of the application state: e.g. has it completed rendering or not?
 What is possible to do in this case is to use more `wait*` methods or execute JavaScript that checks the application state.

-For applications built with AngularJS v1.x framework we implemented [AngularJS module](http://codeception.com/docs/modules/AngularJS) which is based on Protractor (an official tool for testing Angular apps).
+For applications built with the AngularJS v1.x framework we implemented [AngularJS module](http://codeception.com/docs/modules/AngularJS) which is based on Protractor (an official tool for testing Angular apps).
 Under the hood, it pauses step execution before the previous actions are completed and uses the AngularJS API to check the application state.